EnzymeFunctionInitiative/EFIToolsKBase_GND_Widget/lib/widget/widgets/data/README.md

 - **Description**: Retrieves and sets statistical information about the data.
 - **Returns**: None
 - **Notes**:
+  - This function is triggered by the initial call when a GND is requested, followed by any number of calls with a `query_range` parameter that get the actual diagrams
   - Calculates various statistics including index ranges, base pair ranges, and scale factors
   - Handles both UniRef and non-UniRef cases
   - Populates the `stats` field in the `output` dictionary with calculated values